-The shadow diagrams within the accompanying Architectural Plans illustrate that there is no significant or detrimental overshadowing impact on the neighbouring properties to the south as per objective (a), reiterating that there is no loss of solar access to any surrounding development and adjoining public domain from buildings.
+The accompanying amended Architectural Plans illustrate that there is no significant or detrimental visual impact, loss of privacy and loss of solar access to surrounding development and the adjoining public domain from the development in accordance with objective (a).

 Given the above, the development achieves objective (a) of the development standard.